 Leave No Trace Master Educator COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
-Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that AAI requires proof of vaccination for COVID-19 beginning October 1, 2021.
+Click the following link to learn more about AAI's COVID-19 Operating Plans.
+Note that AAI’s no-cost postponement policy ended February 18, 2022.
 Overview

 The Leave No Trace Master Educator course provides participants with extensive training in Leave No Trace skills and ethics.
 This program was designed for those who work extensively in the outdoors as teachers, volunteers, rangers, instructors and guides.
 Those who complete this program, will be able to provide Leave No Trace Trainer programs.

 Minimizing our impact on the natural environment helps preserve pristine wilderness settings for generations to come.

 According to Leave No Trace, there are over 11,500 Leave No Trace Master Educators worldwide.
 These educators represent over thirty countries and every one of the fifty states.